criteo/mlflow-elasticsearchstore/README.md

 ## How To

-mlflow-elasticsearchstore can now be used with the entrypoint elasticsearch, in the same python environment :
+mlflow-elasticsearchstore can now be used with the "elasticsearch" scheme, in the same python environment :

 ```bash
 $ mlflow server --host $MLFLOW_HOST --backend-store-uri elasticsearch://$USER:$PASSWORD@$ELASTICSEARCH_HOST:$ELASTICSEARCH_PORT --port $MLFLOW_PORT --default-artifact-root $ARTIFACT_LOCATION